Cantor Beth Cohen

-Beth Cohen is a well known vocalist, multi-instrumentalist and music teacher in New Mexico.
+Beth Cohen is a well-known vocalist, multi-instrumentalist and music teacher in New Mexico.

-Beth performs throughout the southwest as a soloist and also with the noted traditional & world music ensembles: The Rebbe's Orkestra-Klezmer & Judaic ensemble (since 1996), Goddess of Arno-Balkan dance band (since 1994), Gamelan Encantada (2006-14), Svirka women's Balkan chorus (1984-2004) & Earth Angels vocal trio (1991-2004).
-One of her favorite gigs was playing the violin with the Canadian touring group Classic Albums Live http://classicalbumslive.com/ at Popejoy Hall on the 'Beatles' Abbey Road & Greatest Hits' U.S. tour in 2013.
-Beth loves all kinds of music and has played in many different ensembles throughout her life in addition to her current groups, including: Celtic, classical, bluegrass, rock, reggae, Middle-Eastern, Medieval/Renaissance, cowboy-western, blues and world folk.
+Beth performs throughout the southwest as a soloist and also with the noted traditional and world music ensembles: The Rebbe's Orkestra-Klezmer & Judaic band (since 1996), Goddess of Arno-Balkan band (since 1994), Gamelan Encantada (2006-14), Svirka women's Balkan chorus (1984-2004) & Earth Angels vocal trio (1991-2004).
+Some of Beth's favorite musical moments have been: at Festival Djudeo-Espanyol VIII 2018--performing with her trio Neshama del Bosque; At ALEPH Kallah 2016--playing violin with Steve Moos & Cantor George Mordecai and also with the Israeli group Nava Tehillah for two separate Shabbat services; At Popejoy Hall UNM 2013--playing violin with the Canadian touring group Classic Albums Live on 'The Beatles Abbey Road & Greatest Hits' U.S. tour; At KlezmerQuerque 2013--performing with the mother-daughter klezmer duo Elaine Hoffman-Watts (z"l) and Susan Watts.
+Beth loves and teaches many genres of music and she has performed with many different ensembles throughout her life in addition to Klezmer and Judaic bands including: Celtic, classical, Americana, rock, reggae, Middle-Eastern, Medieval/Renaissance, cowboy-western, blues and world folk.